 Starter as the application type, then hit Create New Application.
 Using the starter application will provide you with all of the features of the microservices application and is free up to and including your tenth device.

 This will take you to the dashboard for your newly created application, where you can move on to the next step and add your device.
 The name you give your application is up to you, but you'll need to remember it for later when you push your code.

 Add a device and download the balenaOS disk image from the dashboard

-Once your application has been created, you can setup and add a device within that application by clicking the green 'add device' button.
+Once your application has been created, you can setup and add a device within that application by clicking the 'add device' button.
 When you add a device you specify your device type, which is important that it matches the device you’re using, and if you are connecting to a wireless network you can set your WiFI SSID and passphrase here too.

 balenaOS 2.38 or higher is required for this project and do not select 64-bit OS

 Note: we've used a Raspberry Pi 3 in the image below but be sure to select the correct device type for the device you are using!

 This process creates a customized image configured for your application and device type and includes your network settings if you specified them.